alicefirminger/alicefirminger/README.md

 👩🏻‍🏫 An aspiring software developer and former teacher who spent some years working in SE Asia. 🌏

-🎓 I am currently embarking on a new challenge as a student at School of Code, learning full-stack development.
+🎓 I recently graduated from School of Code, learning full-stack development.

-🪄 Coding has helped me rediscover a passion for creating something that is useful to others, out of nothing!
+🪄 Coding has helped me rediscover a passion for creating something that is useful to others, with others!

 👷🏻‍♀️ Let's build something awesome together!

 <br>

+👀 Check out some of my pinned projects below or visit my website!

 ## 👇 Follow my journey on:
 <br>